 Rebecca: I think sometimes people are afraid to take drugs because they feel they’re unsafe.

-Dr. S: You know that whole concept and the notion of hormones being unsafe and leading to all types of adverse outcomes comes from a study that was done more than a decade ago.
+Dr. S: You know that the whole concept and the notion of hormones being unsafe and leading to all types of adverse outcomes come from a study that was done more than a decade ago.
 We’ve learned a lot since then and we also know that local therapies for this issue – particularly painful sex – are a low dose and they’re very safe, very effective, and well-studied.
 We now have non-estrogen alternatives in addition to estrogen alternatives – delivered locally to the area where there are issues.
 Oral medications are designed for this, so there are lots of options out there.

 If you let fear and misinformation stand in the way of having the conversation, you’re not going to find that out.

 Rebecca: Are there things women can do on their own, in addition to those options that will help them with this problem?